-The Station was originally established as a private entity by the Sugar Growers Association of Puerto Rico in 1910 on a 200-acre farm in Río Piedras, Puerto Rico.
-It was donated to the government of Puerto Rico in 1914 and transferred to the University of Puerto Rico by legislative action in 1933.
-Its main objective is to conduct scientific research leading to a more ample and efficient agricultural development, the conservation of natural resources, the protection of the environment and the enrichment of the quality of rural life.
-The Station, a component of the College of Agricultural Sciences, has two main research centers, at Mayagüez and at Río Piedras and six agricultural substations located in Adjuntas, Corozal, Juana Díaz, Gurabo, Isabela The Station's research farms, and Laias. laboratories, library and other facilities are also available to graduate students for their thesis work.
-The Station is an active member of the Southern Association of Experiment Stations.
-This Association serves as a regional link to the U.S. Department of Agriculture, the U.S. Congress and the National Association of State Universities and Land Grant Colleges (NASULGC).
+Established in 1910 by the Sugar Producers Association the Agricultural Experiment Station was ceded to the Government of Puerto Rico in 1913 and transferred to the University of Puerto Rico by legislative action in 1933.
+Its main objective has been to conduct research, to develop technology and to improve agriculture and the quality of life in rural areas.
+The Station, a component of the College of Agricultural Sciences, has two main research centers, one at Mayagüez and the other at Río Piedras and six agricultural substations located in Adjuntas, Corozal, Juana Díaz, Gurabo, Isabela, and Lajas. laboratories, research library, The Station's farms, and other facilities are available to graduate students for thesis research.
+The Station is an active member of the Southern Association of Experimental Stations.
+This Association serves as a regional link to the U.S. Department of Agriculture, the U.S. Congress, the National U.S. Association of State Universities and Land Grant Colleges (NASULGC).